Kitware/ParaView/Utilities/Doxygen/pages/ParaViewCatalystProtocol.md

 In each of the Catalyst API calls, ParaView looks for a top-level node named 'catalyst'.
-This expected children vary based on the protocol described in the following sub-sections.
+The expected children vary based on the protocol described in the following sub-sections.

 These top-level protocols use other internal protocols e.g. 'channel'.